DFHack/dfhack/docs/plugins/logistics.rst

 dumping, and/or training, respectively.
 Note that items will only be marked for trading if a caravan is approaching or is already at the trade depot.

-Please see `gui/logistics` for the interactive status and configuration dialog.

 Usage
 -----